Hey guys, here's Chapter 4. Still out of the country, so edits might be a bit slow at first.

 The sun continues to inch along the sky, and eventually Blue excuses himself to duck behind some trees.
 While he's gone, Leaf turns to Red.
 "So what does it take to become a Professor in Kanto?"

 Red scratches his chin where a blade of grass is tickling.
-"First, to become a registered Pokemon Researcher, I need to contribute an independent article on from my observations and experiences with one of my pokemon.
+"First, to become a registered Pokemon Researcher, I need to contribute an independent article based on my observations and experiences with one of my pokemon.
 I can submit it through the pokedex, but I have to wait for it to be peer reviewed to be accepted."

 "Can it be on anything?"